Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 In each round, the dealer is the first to play, and turn to play passes anti-clockwise around the table.
 The core gameplay and turn structure of Hana-Awase is utterly typical of hanafuda fishing games; if you're already familiar with [Koi-Koi](/en/hanafuda/games/koi-koi) and its ilk, then this section will be nothing new.

 ## Turns
 On their turn, a player chooses a single card from their hand and plays it to the table.

-If it belongs to the same month as another card on the table, then the cards *match*, and this matching pair is moved to the player's score pile.
-As is typical of hanafuda games, these score piles are kept face-up with their contents fully displayed.
+* **If it belongs to the same month as another card on the table**, then the cards *match*, and this matching pair is moved to the player's score pile.
+As is typical of hanafuda games, these score piles should be kept face-up with their contents fully displayed.

-If the played card matches with two cards on the table, then the player may choose which one they capture.
-If the played card matches *three* cards on the table, then all three are captured along with the played card (this is to prevent cards from becoming 'stuck' on the table and unable to be captured).
+* **If the played card matches with two cards on the table**, then the player may choose which one they capture.
+* **If the played card matches *three* cards on the table**, then all three are captured along with the played card (this is to prevent cards from becoming 'stuck' on the table and unable to be captured).

-If the played card does not match any card, then it remains on the table, and may subsequently be captured by other played cards.
+* **If the played card does not match any card**, then it remains on the table, and may subsequently be captured by other played cards.

-If a card is played that matches something on the table, then the player *must* capture, as described above.
+> If a card is played that matches something on the table, then the player *must* capture, as described above.
 However, there is no obligation to play a card that matches something, even if the player has one in their hand; they may, if they wish, elect to play a card that matches nothing on the table.
+{.is-warning}

 After a card has been played from their hand, the player takes the top card of the draw pile, turns it face-up, and immediately plays it to the table in the same fashion.